Library documentation

 Fields

-• max_b::Int64 Maximum number of phonons allowed per mode.
+• max_b::Int64 Maximum number of phonons allowed per mode (Fock-space truncation).

-• mean_ne::T Mean number of electrons in Hubbard model.
+• mean_ne::T Mean number of electrons per site in the bare Hubbard model, used to normal-order the density operator.

-• threshold::T Minimum coupling strength retained in the Hamiltonian.
+• threshold::T Minimum coupling magnitude retained in the Hamiltonian; smaller values are dropped for efficiency.

 source